 Barriers and changes in tidal excursion are 'Not relevant' to biotopes restricted to open waters.

-Death or injury by Not relevant (NR) Not relevant (NR) Not relevant (NR) collision Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR
+Death or injury by Not relevant (NR) Not relevant (NR) Not relevant (NR)

 'Not relevant' to seabed habitats.
 NB.
 Collision by grounding vessels is addressed under 'surface abrasion'.